How to have fun cycling with kids during Winter

-If you regularly cycle in the UK, it’s inevitable that you’re going to get caught in the rain at some point, regardless of season!
+If you regularly cycle in the UK, it’s inevitable that you’re going to get caught in the rain at some point, regardless of the season!
 However, if you’re cycling with kids during winter then the temperature and wind can make it totally miserable if they’re not wearing waterproofs.
 Even when it’s not raining, it’s possible for our boys to get damp and cold just by the number of muddy puddles they ride through!

-When they were smaller, we tended to buy Hi Vis jackets for going on the road to school, and then whichever waterproof was on special offer at Go Outdoors.
+When they were smaller, we tended to buy Hi-Vis jackets for going on the road to school, and then whichever waterproof was on special offer at Go Outdoors.
 This would see them through weekend cycling, walking, sledging and everything else.

 Now they’re doing more serious cycling we’re starting to look at kids sized winter cycling jackets, but as they grow so quickly we do still tend to mix and match.

-On the topic, we’ve found that things get slippy during or after rain – particularly tree roots and rocks.
+Things get slippy during or after rain – particularly tree roots and rocks.
 A route they may have attempted during the summer when dry can be so much more difficult during the autumn and winter months.
 I’m not sure we’d have managed this one whatever the weather though!

 Of course, when you’re riding in the wet braking distances to come to a safe stop will increase – both on and off road.